Jan 22, 2026

 Progressives vote for Democrats because they make better opponents, are less opposed to our goals, and do less harm than Republicans, but we also see that they are beholden to corporate and imperial power just like Republicans and both parties must ultimately be confronted.

-Let’s be clear: we are under no illusion that the Democrats are allies in the fight against the structures of power that uphold corporate dominance and the imperial state.
-The party machinery, like that of the Republicans, is bound by the same donor class – the same oligarchs, the same financial interests, the same engines of militarism.
+Let's be clear: we are under no illusion that the Democrats are allies in the fight against the structures of power that uphold corporate dominance and the imperial state.
+The party machinery, like that of the Republicans, is bound by the same donor class—the same oligarchs, the same financial interests, the same engines of militarism.

-While the interests of the ruling class diverge slightly on the margins, it is what they share in common that you and I would best be served to unite against.
+While the interests of the ruling class diverge on the margins, it is what they share in common that you and I would best be served to unite against.
 Fighting for one half of the establishment or the other is playing into their game.

-Our occasional support for Democrats (which is far from universal) isn't a sign of allegiance but a sign of tactical engagement.
+Our occasional “support” for Democrats (which is far from universal) isn't a sign of allegiance but a sign of tactical engagement.
 We recognize that as long as our options are limited to these two parties, we must choose the better opponent.

 The Democratic Party, despite its rhetoric, is fundamentally a party of neoliberal economics and war.
-Like the GOP, it will not challenge the hegemony of the capitalist class or dismantle the structures that perpetuate endless war, privatized healthcare and systemic inequality.
+Like the GOP, it will not challenge the hegemony of the capitalist class or dismantle the structures that perpetuate endless war, privatized healthcare, and systemic inequality.
+It offers better concessions than Republicans, but those differences matter little to the millions of Americans who have felt abandoned by both parties.

 We are not.

 In truth, the fight is not between Republicans and Democrats; it is between the powerful and the powerless, the ruling class and the working class.
+Both parties fundamentally serve the interests of militarism and corporate elites.

-The left understands this – while many liberals and most conservatives fight only one half of the duopoly while playing defense for their chosen side.
+The left understands this—while many liberals and most conservatives fight only one half of the duopoly while playing defense for their chosen side.

-He speaks the language of populism, but his policies during his first term and the first year of his second have made it more than clear he supports the pro-war, pro-corporate establishment forces he publicly rails against.
+Our aim is not to get you to suddenly become a progressive, but to realize that Trump is not your ally, just as the Democratic establishment is not ours.
+He speaks the language of populism, but his policies during his first term and the first year of his second term have made it more than clear he supports the pro-war, pro-corporate establishment forces he publicly pretends to rail against.

-Our real enemy is not each other – it is the wealthy elite who buy influence and control policy to keep us fighting for scraps while they hoard unimaginable wealth.
-We have shared class interests, and it’s time we fought for each other instead of letting these puppet masters use us against ourselves.
+Instead of dividing ourselves into partisan camps, we should be uniting against the oligarchs that own both parties.
+Our real enemy is not each other—it is the wealthy elite who buy influence and control policy to keep us fighting for scraps while they hoard unimaginable wealth.
+We have shared class interests, and it's time we fought for each other instead of letting these puppet masters use us against ourselves.

-Together, we have the power to demand fair wages, healthcare, housing, and dignity for all – but only if we recognize that our strength lies in solidarity, not in defending politicians and working as willing foot soldiers for those who ultimately don't care about us.
+Together, we have the power to demand fair wages, healthcare, housing, and dignity for all—but only if we recognize that our strength lies in solidarity, not in defending politicians and working as willing foot soldiers for those who ultimately don't care about us.

 Tim Hjersted is the director and co-founder of Films For Action, a library dedicated to the people building a more free, regenerative and democratic society.